 3. The weather alone makes Los Angeles one of the best places to retire

-Humidity is low so even if the temperature reaches 110 degrees in the summer, it’s bearable.
+Humidity is low so even if the temperature reaches 110 degrees in the summer, mostly in the valleys it’s bearable.
 Gentle ocean breezes keep the super-dry weather at bay, so you won’t wrinkle up like a prune, even in a Santa Ana wind.

 4. Natural disasters – OK, we have earthquakes

-Buildings that weren’t up to code after the Northridge Quake of 1994 were either demolished or repaired.
-Los Angeles has a strict earthquake rules when it comes to construction.
+Buildings that weren’t up to code after the Northridge Quake of 1994 were mostly demolished or have been brought to compliance.
+Los Angeles has strict earthquake codes when it comes to construction.
 To avoid damage to your home, it’s best to live on bedrock rather than in areas sitting on liquefaction.

 We don’t have to worry about blizzards, tornados, hurricanes, cyclones, or even tsunamis.
 Our rainstorms are quiet compared to other cities in the U.S. It’s rare to hear lightning and thunder and if it does occur, it’s tame.